 Allow to dry and your scavenger hunt bag is ready for some fun!
 Use the bag to collect the goodies along the way.
 Come back with a bag full of nature’s treasures!

-Don’t like these scavenger hunt items or looking for something more complicated?
+Looking for something more complicated?
 Print your own list and attach it to a bag as shown.
 You will have your own custom scavenger hunt bag in minutes.
 This is a great craft project plus an activity for a scout group of any age!

 Need more quick and easy scout craft ideas?
 Check out today’s crafts below from our blog partners!